allegroai/clearml-docs/docs/integrations/storage.md

 with an IAM role configured.
 See [Boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials).

 You can specify additional [ExtraArgs](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/s3-uploading-files.html#the-extraargs-parameter) to pass to boto3 when uploading files.
+You can set this on a per-bucket basis.

 The default configuration is set under the `aws.s3` section.
 For example, the following configuration is applied to any bucket without a bucket-specific configuration: